OxCom/symfony-rollbar-bundle/Resources/doc/configuration.rst

 ``enable``: It's possible to enable or disable handling of errors and exceptions.
 Default: ``true``

-``rollbar`` - configuration parameters for Rollbar instance.
+``rollbar``: Configuration parameters for Rollbar instance.
 Full list of options can be found in `official documentation`_ for Rollbar PHP lib.

 .. _`official documentation`: https://rollbar.com/docs/notifier/rollbar-php/